As a coach, you’re in a unique position.

 One of many™ helps women realise their awesome potential, turning them into business leaders with the power to make a massive impact on the world.

-Why they’re awesome: Dr Joanna Martin was a coach for many years before she even envisioned One of many™, one of the fastest-growing women’s community groups in the UK.
+Why she’s awesome: Dr Joanna Martin was a coach for many years before she even envisioned One of many™, one of the fastest-growing women’s community groups in the UK.

 As Jo tells it, the idea for One of many™ came about when she was feeding her baby and thinking about the world her children and her children’s children would inherit.
 She’d always been struck by the quote from the Dalai Lama: